-Lucy is a Director at the Manchester office and Head of the Manchester Children team.
+Lucy is a Partner at the Manchester office and Head of the Manchester Children team.
 She advises on all issues arising from the breakdown of marriage for high net worth individuals, with a particular focus on private children matters.
 She has built a reputation as a rising star, both within the firm and from peers in her field.
 Lucy is also heavily involved in the development of junior lawyers at the firm and is the Deputy Training Principal for the firm nationally.

 Lucy worked as a paralegal for two years at a national law firm whilst studying the LPC.
 On completion of her LPC, Lucy commenced her training contract in Chester, working at one of the largest family law teams in the UK.
 Lucy qualified and practiced in Chester until moving back to her hometown of Manchester, where she joined Vardags in May 2018.
 She has quickly risen through the ranks, becoming an Senior Associate in January 2020, and a Director in January 2022.

 Lucy is experienced in advising on all matters arising out of divorce and separation, and is experienced in the complex issues that arise particularly with high net worth clients, including: